MaxNMiller/FishTrajectorySimulation/README.md

 ## Noise Generation

-The program includes noise generation functions that are used to simulate the stochastic nature of biomass distribution.
+The program includes noise generation functions that are used to simulate the random nature of biomass distribution.

 - **`bilerp` Function:** This function performs two-dimensional linear interpolation (bilinear interpolation) between four input values.
 It is used to interpolate values between grid points in the noise generation process.